 - Remove that weight and place it at 270 degrees.
 Take the third amplitude reading.

 - This data can be plotted on polar paper to determine a solution.

 There is more information on this process available on the Internet.

-Q: Rather than try balancing at near critical resonance speed, would it be beneficial to try and stiffen structure to move resonance away from balancing and operating speed?
+Q: Rather than try balancing at near-critical resonance speed, would it be beneficial to try and stiffen the structure to move resonance away from balancing and operating speed?